 SURF Frequently Asked Questions

-We will be conducting interviews for finalists in the middle of March, and we hope to let selected students know by the middle of April if they will be in the program.
+We will be conducting interviews for finalists in February/March, and we hope to let selected students know by the middle of April at the latest whether they will be in the program.
 But we want to have a mentor match fixed before letting the students know, so sometimes that might not match our timeline.
+If you have time constraints (because of other opportunities), please let us know.

 No, sorry, we supply the stipend, but can’t also cover housing and transportation.